bluesky/scanspec/docs/tutorials/creating-a-spec.rst

 Masking with Regions
 --------------------

-We can apply a `Mask` to only include points within a given `Region` using the ``&`` operator:
+We can apply a `Mask` to only include frames where the midpoints are within a given `Region` using the ``&`` operator:

 .. plot::